204 204 Page

 The aim of our deaf base is to understand each student’s needs and support them to close learning gaps, and achieve or exceed their potential.
 We offer a total communication approach where BSL and spoken language are equally valued and encouraged.
 We believe this helps all students to develop their communication skills and progress in their learning.
 We provide students with the specialist support they need to grow into independent, confident Deaf young people able to interact and thrive.

-We have a dedicated team of staff working and supporting the deaf base.
+We have a dedicated team of staff working and supporting the deaf resource base.

-• Jaana Jutila: Teacher of the Deaf (in training)
+• Ms J Jutila: Teacher of the Deaf (in training).

 • Deaf studies.